kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - 🔲 As a user, I would like to be able to tag posts and comments with arbitrary hashes.
 - 🔲 As a user _making a post_ (but not a comment), I would like to be able to embed youtube videos.
 - 🔲 As a user, I'd like to be able to get a share menu for posts (a popover) which allows me to copy a link to the clipboard or to have a downloadable HTML code that I can embed in a webpage.
-- 🔲 As a user _creating a community_, I would like to be able to _upload_ a header image to be stored on our servers.
 - 🔲 As a user, I would like to have a way to semi-privately message other users, perhaps using real-time chat.
+- 🔲 As a user, I would like to have a loading notification when I switch routes and load a new website.
+This should be available through Remix's useNavigation() hook.
 - 🔲 As a moderator, I would like to 'lock' posts so that no more edits or comments can be made.
 - 🔲 As a moderator, I would like to 'sticky' posts so that they always show up at the top of the page.
 - 🔲 As a moderator, I would like to add other users as moderators